Pedro de Negro: Siege of Haddington

+Somerset told a French diplomat Odet de Selve about the exploit, or "belle hystoyre" of 400 arquebusiers who each carried 20 pounds of powder through the Scottish lines into the town.
 The Scottish records suggest that the siege was not abandoned at this time.
 Robert Hamilton, the son of Robert Hamilton of Briggis, hauled the cannon called "thrawyn-mouth" from Dunbar Castle to batter the town.
 A cavalry force led by Thomas Palmer was defeated by the French on 16 July, a loss described by Ulpian Fulwell in his Flower of Fame (London, 1575), and by John Knox in his History.

 At the end of July, the French diplomat Odet de Selve reported that the delivery of the bags of gunpowder and the efforts of "Pietro Negro" and "Captain Windent" were the talk of the court in London.
 However, some doubt remains about the date of their exploit, Thomas Fisher wrote on 30 July that Baynbridge was preparing a second convoy of men and powder, while a coded note from James Wilsford, the Captain of Haddington, dated 3 August, discusses a plan with horsemen carrying powder as a future event, and Wilsford says the town could not support their horses.

 In February or March 1549 Pedro Negro and his band of Spanish soldiers joined John Luttrell at Broughty Castle near Dundee.
 In July Luttrell complained that the Spanish soldiers had not yet received pay or clothing.
+A note made in January 1550 records that a soldier called Hans de Froement borrowed £6 from a Juan de Cosio to give to Pedro Negro.
+He hoped that Luttrell would ensure Juan de Cosio was repaid.
+Broughty surrendered and Luttrell was captured by the English soon after, on 12 February 1550.